 From the perspective of the species themselves, having a wide range of associated species is important as they each rely on one another in order to survive.
-Every organism within a system has its own role and serves a vital function on a variety of levels, such as bees which act as pollinators for plants, certain species of mussels which use fish as their larval host, and simple predator/prey relationships such as between pike and red swamp crayfish¹,²,³.
-Remove any one of these species from the equation and the effects can be disastrous, in what is known as a trophic cascade⁴.
+Every organism within a system has its own role and serves a vital function on a variety of levels, such as bees which act as pollinators for plants, certain species of mussels that use fish as their larval host, or simple predator/prey relationships like between pike and red swamp crayfish [1,2,3].

-Take for example, the classic case of the sea otter⁵.
+Take for example, the classic case of the sea otter .
 As a predator, sea otters feed on sea urchins, keeping populations in check but when otter populations drop, the urchins proliferate.
-They then consume huge amounts of kelp, wiping out vast swathes and removing habitat and food for a myriad other species, leaving little more than an underwater desert and the threat of extinction.
+Urchins then consume huge amounts of kelp, wiping out vast swathes and removing habitat and food for a myriad other species, leaving little more than an underwater desert and the threat of extinction for kelp inhabitants.

-Diversity is important for species in order to maintain resilience against unexpected events, such as sudden climate changes or natural disasters, like forest fires or floods⁷.
-If a fire tears through a forest in which only one species of exists but which is wiped out by the fire, that forest is less likely to adapt to the loss of the reptile than one where 20 species exist.
-Although some ecosystems may be insensitive to species loss, due to variations in ecosystem types, the presence of multiple species which perform a similar role, their relative unimportance or because of other abiotic factors, it is clear that higher numbers of species are needed to ensure stable provision of services⁸.
+Diversity is important for species in order to maintain resilience against unexpected events, such as sudden climate changes or natural disasters, like forest fires or floods .
+If a fire tears through a forest where only one species exists and is wiped out by the fire, the forest ecosystem is less likely to deal with this loss than if only one out of 20 species disappeared.

 In essence, any reduction of the diversity of life, whether by human hands or by natural causes, weakens the links that exist among species and habitats.
 Given the interconnected nature of ecosystems, where a change in one area can have far reaching effects elsewhere, it is therefore vital to maintain as great a variety of species as possible in order to ensure the continued healthy existence of the planet.